jeffreykegler/hoonlint/misc/whitespace.md

 * Its rune.

-* A vertical gap, whose inter-column is the anchor column, and whose pre-column is undefined
+* A vertical gap, whose inter-column is the anchor column, and whose pre-column is undefined.

 * A running where

     - runstep lines are aligned
       at the anchor column;

     - the inter-column of the vertical gaps is aligned at the anchor column; and

     - the pre-column of the vertical gaps is undefined.

 * A vertical gap, whose inter-column is the anchor column, and whose pre-column is undefined.